glennlopez/Cpp.Playground/README.md

 C++ Playground
 =================
 This is where I keep all my non project related C++ source codes.
 Its a simple repo for documenting my progress, all my trials and tribulations with C++.
-Explore it, review it, and comment if you have suggestions for improvements.
-Criticism is welcomed.
+Explore it, review it, and comment.
+If you're interested in how I've used C++ to solve simple math problems, you may visit https://github.com/glennlopez/Archive.ProjectEuler

 <!--
 ![alt text](https://s-media-cache-ak0.pinimg.com/736x/a6/64/bf/a664bfae939ac4da62d6783442e560ee.jpg "C++ Logo")